 Black-Eyed Susans May Live Longer

 Though there are perennial sunflowers, most ornamental garden sunflowers are annuals and may be cultivated during the growing season anywhere in U.S. Department of Agriculture plant hardiness zones 2 to 11.
 They will perish once frosts strike in autumn.
-The black-eyed Susan genus contains both annuals and perennials.
-Common garden varieties such as R. fulgida and R. hirta both may be grown as perennials in USDA zones 3 to 9.
+Black-eyed Susan species include both annuals and perennials.

 Sunflowers Are Edible